Thomas-Mildner/KP-DataBinding/LectureNotes.md

 Nearly the same structure like in the Java code but auto-generated!
 By the way, in C# this kind of properties are called _auto properties_.
-Everytime the property `firstName` is set, the method `set firstName(...)` is executed and assigns the new value to the so called _backing field_.
+Each time the property `firstName` is set, the method `set firstName(...)` is executed and assigns the new value to the so called _backing field_.

 _Side note: JavaScript also implements properties so this is not just true for TypeScript but for all code that is compiled to or pure JavaScript!_